Pustelto/Dotfiles/README.md

 2. Signin with Apple ID in App Store
 3. Clone or download `Dotfiles` repo to `$HOME` dir
 4. Run setup.sh script (may need to change file permissions in order to run it)
+5. Go to Tmux and hit Prefix + i to load the plugins

 ## To-Do

 - update iterm with tmux session name and disable tmux status bar https://github.com/daneah/iterm-components
 - glg/glgg not working for small list (less wont activate pagination)
 - [ ] better formatted scripts output